Wilkware/tuya2mqtt/docs/DEVICES.md

   }
 ]
 ```
-Once the device type is defined tuya-mqtt will attempt to create friendly topics for that device type on connection to the device.
+Once the device type is defined tuya2mqtt will attempt to create friendly topics for that device type on connection to the device.
 Each device type defines specific defaults for DPS values which are typical for common Tuya devices and some, like RGBTWLight, have logic to attempt to detect different variation by querying the device.
 The goal is that, in most cases, simply adding the type is all that is needed, however, in many cases it is also possible to override the manual settings for the device.
 The device friendly topics and options for each device are documented below.

 ### SimpleSwitch
 Simple devices that support only on/off.